 Within 180 days after your Letter of Completion becomes available

-Your study permit becomes invalid 90 days after your Letter of Completion first becomes available, even if the expiry date on your study permit is several months later.
+Your study permit automatically becomes invalid 90 days after your Letter of Completion first becomes available, even if the expiry date on your study permit is several months later.

-You must submit your application for the PGWP within 180 days of your Letter of Completion first becoming available, inside or outside of Canada.
-Your study permit must have been valid within the 180 day period before you apply for the work permit, which could mean your timeline to apply for the PGWP may be sooner than the 180 day period after receiving your Letter of Completion if your study permit expired earlier.
+If you apply in Canada, your study permit must have been valid within the 180-day period before you apply for the work permit, which could mean your timeline to apply for the PGWP may be sooner than the 180-day period after receiving your Letter of Completion if your study permit expired earlier.